 Our research has shown that there is a high demand for specialty coffee and tea beverages in the area.
 We will target coffee lovers, professionals, and students who are looking for a comfortable place to relax, work, and socialize.
 We will also attract tourists who are looking for a unique and local coffee shop experience.

-We will leverage social media platforms such as Instagram, Facebook, and Twitter to create buzz around our brand and attract customers.
-We will also participate in local events and festivals to increase our brand visibility.
-We will offer a loyalty program that rewards customers for repeat visits and referrals.
-Additionally, we will partner with local businesses and hotels to offer discounts to their customers.
+Leveraging social media platforms like Instagram, Facebook, and Twitter to create brand buzz and attract customers.
+Participating in local events and festivals to boost brand visibility.
+Introducing a loyalty program to reward customers for repeat visits and referrals.
+Partnering with local businesses and hotels to provide discounts to their customers.